 The festival is so popular, it attracts up to 10,000 participants and 200,000 fans literally booking up not just the town itself but all accommodations within a 30 km radius.
 Not deterred, my husband and I have decided to buy train tickets and go for the day (it is four-day festival).
 I then started to delve into finding out all I could about yodeling itself.
 I discovered that it is unique form of communication with an interesting history and some additional quirky musical facts.

 The yodel is a series of wordless sounds made up of rapid vocal pitch changes between the deep chest register to the high head register or falsetto.
-It also boasts the famous “alphorn fa”, a tone between the F and F sharp.
+It also boasts the famous “alphorn fa”, a tone between the F and F sharp as well as a few other tones not found in the chromatic scale.
 Yodeling became part of the musical culture of Switzerland in the 19th century and the present festival began in 1924.